Surfboardv2ray/IPGeolocation/README.md

 🧧 Edit [files/ranges.txt](./files/ranges.txt) and put your CDN ranges from step above, get IP Geolocations at `files/countries.txt`.

 ![0](https://raw.githubusercontent.com/Surfboardv2ray/IPGeolocation/main/.github/media/line.gif)
+### CHAIN REACTION
+🧧 Adding your configs to [chainreaction/config.txt](./chainreaction/config.txt) will trigger a "Chain Reaction" that will do all the steps above subsequently, with a single effort.

 ### Certain Address Replacer
 🧧 For an extra feature, you could replace certain config addresses as `addresses_to_change` variable in [limitbreaker/limitbreaker.py](./limitbreaker/limitbreaker.py), by putting your configs in [limitbreaker/limited.txt](./limitbreaker/limited.txt).
 New configs with replaced addresses will be at `limitbreaker/limitbreaker.txt`.